 In it’s modern form, Future Energy Strategies was founded by Dan Lewis in July 2010.
 Dan with his experience in academia, policy and business brings dual understanding to the energy challenges of today.
 Today he is Chief Executive of the Economic Policy Centre and prior to that was for six years at the helm of the Economic Research Council where he published, edited, broadcasted and commissioned many articles and papers on energy matters.
 As well as with www.altenergyinvestor.org – a website sponsored by Guinness Atkinson Funds geared towards the alternative energy investor, in existence from 2006-2009.
-Dan is also Energy Policy Adviser to the Institute of Directors.
+Dan was also Energy and Infrastructure Policy Adviser to the Institute of Directors from 2011- October 2018.

 Dan is supported by a top team of Associates from across the sector, all of whom bring unique skills and expertise, be it financial, operational, regulatory, political or European.
 Associates of this calibre provide an unprecedented resource which will enrich our industry reports and bespoke offerings for your business.